Ralim/IronOS/Documentation/HardwareIssues.md

 ## OLED screen is black / pixels are barely visible

 If there is a blank screen on the OLED of a soldering iron, or screen works but pixels are barely visible, although soldering iron itself is working (i.e., you can safely check that it's turning on, heating up & melting solder successfully), then it means that _most likely_ OLED is dead.
 But it can be relatively easily replaced.
-Models TS100 / TS80 / TS80P share the same OLED type which can be bought online and used for replacement.
+Models like `TS100`, `TS80`, and `TS80P` share the same OLED screen which can be bought online and used for replacement.
 To do so:

 - find & buy at electronics shop [of your choice] display with the following spec line:
 ```OLED 0.69 inch / 14 pins / 96 x 16 pixels / **9616TSWC** / I2C IIC```